 6th - 8th grade:

-Qualified students are enrolled in a self-contained Humanities block class or cluster grouping in single-subject classes and an academically appropriate advanced math course.
-These rigorous courses will help prepare students for Advanced Placement (AP) classes.
+Qualified Highly Capable students are clustered in grade-level advanced Language Arts and Social Studies courses and an academically appropriate advanced math course.
+These rigorous courses will help prepare students for Advanced Placement (AP) courses.

 9th – 12th: